 As I've mentioned at the beginning of this article, Adobe Lightroom Mobile has become my main app for editing photos on the go.
 In addition to all the premium features in Lightroom Mobile, you get additional extras that alone are worth the money.

-Like a free portfolio website and Adobe Spark for creating compelling graphics for your website and social media.
+These are up to 5 free portfolio websites and Adobe Spark for creating compelling graphics for your website and social media.

-Moreover, in the past years, Adobe added new features to Lightroom Mobile once or twice a year.
+Moreover, in the past years, Adobe added new features to Lightroom Mobile once or twice a year without increasing the price.

-If you just need a few filters, Adobe Lightroom Mobile maybe a bit inflated.
-But if you want to edit your photos professionally, I'd recommend and go for Lightroom Mobile Premium.
+But if you want to edit your photos professionally in an easy and convenient way, I'd recommend and go for Lightroom Mobile Premium.

 I did and never regretted it so far.